xadityax/xadityax/README.md

 ### Hi there, I'm Aditya! 👋
-I'm an undergraduate Computer Science and Biology Dual Majors student with a Minor in Data Science, currently in my fourth year.
+I'm an undergraduate Computer Science and Biology Dual Majors student with a Minor in Data Science, currently in my final year.
 You will find a variety of completed and semi-completed projects in my repositories.
 I have explored a small array of fields in computer science and continue to do so!
 Some of the work relates to my research and corporate internships.

 - 🌱 I’m currently learning React Native for Cross-platform development and practicing Data Structures and Algorithms.
 - 👯 I’m looking to collaborate with other React developers.
-- 🥅 2020 Goals: Contribute more to open source projects.
+- 🥅 2021 Goals: Contribute more to open source projects.
 - ⚡ Fun fact: I wrote my first computer program when I was 14.